Fast effective and fun education at the click of a button.

 These ten books are thought-provoking classics that will undoubtedly broaden your literary horizons!

-When you first start at university, it can be difficult to get the balance between studying and socialising right, and particularly to keep reading purely for pleasure.
+When you first start at university, it can be difficult to get the balance between studying and socialising right.
+Particularly when it comes down to reading purely for pleasure.
 However, if you are looking for some brilliant influential books to enjoy before you go, take a look at the list below that you can easily find on Amazon.

 These ten books are a mixture of literary classics that every educated person will have heard of, some more modern greats, and some unusual but equally inspiring reads that may be less well-known.

 So, if you are looking to expand your literary horizons, or just to enjoy some of the greatest literature around, why not pick up one of these fantastic books this World Book Day and get reading?